Primer C-VAE: An interpretable deep learning primer design method to detect emerging virus variants: Introduction

-Our methodology presents multiple significant advantages over conventional primer design approaches and previously described techniques.
-Most notably, it substantially reduces manual intervention required to identify signature genomic regions within datasets containing thousands of sequences.
-Building upon the framework established in \cite{lopez-rincon2021ClassificationSpecificPrimer}, our approach maintains compatibility with sequences of unlimited length, efficiently processing both the approximately 30,000-nucleotide SARS-CoV-2 genome and bacterial genomes exceeding 5 Mb, such as those of E. coli strains.
-Quantitative comparative analysis demonstrates markedly enhanced efficiency in primer design for sequence sub-classification compared to Primer3, as documented in Table \ref{tab: Primer3_vs_C-VAE}.
-A fundamental innovation in our method is the development of a VAE-based deep learning architecture specifically optimized for reverse primer design, incorporating three complementary feature extraction paradigms.
-The system generates primers of variable length (18-25 base pairs) requiring only the target organism's genomic sequences as input, thereby eliminating preprocessing requirements for researchers investigating rapidly evolving pathogens or microorganisms with extensive genomes.
-Furthermore, given the demonstrated sequence classification accuracy of our approach, this computational framework exhibits considerable potential for primer design across diverse viral and bacterial species, offering particular utility in scenarios where mutation information remains inaccessible or incomplete.
+Building on prior learning-based frameworks \cite{lopez-rincon2021ClassificationSpecificPrimer}, our method is designed to reduce manual effort in identifying discriminative genomic regions within large sequence collections.
+It supports long input sequences, enabling analysis of both the \textasciitilde30~kb SARS-CoV-2 genome and bacterial genomes exceeding 5~Mb, such as those of \textit{E. coli}.
+As summarised in Table~\ref{tab: Primer3_vs_C-VAE}, our approach improves the efficiency of primer design for sequence sub-classification compared with Primer3.
+A key component of the proposed pipeline is a VAE-based deep learning architecture that supports reverse primer design and enables variable-length primer candidates (18--25~bp) using only the target organism's genomic sequences as input.
+This design reduces reliance on mutation annotations and extensive preprocessing, which is particularly useful for rapidly evolving pathogens and microorganisms with large genomes, as well as in scenarios where mutation information is inaccessible or incomplete.